MilanStaffehl/TNG-Cluster-paper/README.md

-# master-thesis
+# Master thesis: cold gas in galaxy clusters

-Scripts for my master thesis at ITA
+Collection of scripts for my master thesis.
+More info to be added later.